-Coffee beans: Opt for high-quality whole beans and grind them just before brewing for the best flavor.
+Coffee beans: Choose high-quality whole beans and grind them just before brewing for optimal freshness.

 Grinder: If you don't have pre-ground coffee, you'll need a grinder to grind the beans.
-Burr grinders are recommended for a consistent grind.
+A medium-fine grind is recommended for the V60.

-Kettle: You'll need hot water, so a kettle is handy for heating water to the desired temperature.
+Kettle: You'll need hot water, so a kettle with a gooseneck spout is ideal for better control.

 Spoon or stirrer: Something to stir the coffee with.

 |Fill the kettle with the desired amount of water and heat it.
 The ideal water temperature for V60 coffee is around 200°F (93°C).
 Let the water sit for about a minute after boiling to reach the right temperature.